ctrl+shft

 Most AI coding setups are per-machine and per-session.
 You paste the same instructions into every chat.
 You rebuild context from scratch.
 Agents stall on tasks that should run unattended — and when they do run, they have access to every secret on the machine.
 There's no visibility into what rules they loaded, what files they read, or whether they followed instructions.

 ctrl+shft fixes that.
 A single dotfiles repo configures VS Code Copilot, Claude Code, and an autonomous agent loop with progressive disclosure — agents see only instructions relevant to the current project.
 A three-tier security model ensures agents never access credentials.
 Lifecycle hooks mechanically block dangerous commands before they execute.
 A real-time compliance HUD tracks every rule load, file read, and session event.
-The pipeline takes a rough idea through Socratic interrogation, formal PRD, vertical-slice issue creation, and autonomous implementation — 24 skills chained from extraction through shipping.
+The pipeline takes a rough idea through Socratic interrogation, formal PRD, vertical-slice issue creation, and autonomous implementation — 43 skills chained from extraction through shipping, including a complete 7-phase UX design process encoded as executable AI skills.

 Solo Developer & Architect